Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn urology denials quickly.

-Urology Procedure Revenue Optimization
+Urology Procedure Revenue Tuning

 “Urology practices with in-office procedure suites are leaving significant revenue on the table when they bill cystoscopy as a diagnostic-only procedure.
 Every cystoscopy should be evaluated for billable interventions performed during the procedure.”